Vedic Femininity as a Post-Soviet Laboratory of Gender and Labor

 Perheentupa, Inna.
 “Digital Culture and Feminist Politics in Contemporary Russia: Inside Perspectives.”
 Digital Icons: Studies in Russian, Eurasian and Central European New Media 19 (2018): 117–127.

 Riabov, Oleg and Tatiana Riabova.
 “The Remasculinization of Russia?”
 Problems of Post-Communism 61, no. 2 (2014): 23–35.

 Sadovina, Irina.
 “The New Age Paradox: Spiritual Consumerism and Traditional Authority at the Child of Nature Festival in Russia.”
 Journal of Contemporary Religion 32, no. 1 (2017): 83–103.

 Sperling, Valerie.
 Sex, Politics, and Putin: Political Legitimacy in Russia.
-New York: Oxford University Press, 2015.
+Oxford: Oxford University Press, 2015.